 Think of your jam and let’s sing it together on one, two, three and go.
 Nice.
 We all love to sing and dance, but have you ever wondered if we didn’t have these songs then what?
 Do you know Indian music industry was established on 28th Feb 1936, it is also the second oldest music industry in the world!
 It’s hard to imagine this world without music just as hard it is to imagine a night of a wedding ceremony without dancing to the tunes of a peppy song or sitting with a book without soft instrumental playing in the background.

-For a little background on Music Industry, It is different from the Recording Industry.
-Music Industry is broadcasting world which includes smaller industries which take care of different departments like Recording, Publishing, Merchandise, Media advertisement, Music production etc.
+For a little background on the Music Industry, It is different from the Recording Industry.
+The music Industry is the broadcasting world which includes smaller industries which take care of different departments like Recording, Publishing, Merchandise, Media advertisement, Music production, etc.

 Indian Music industry the second oldest music industry in the world!

-As much this outfoxing was bringing artist the stress it was only bringing more fame to the record labels and these labels wanted to produce as many popular artist and trends under their own name.
-Irrespective of how cutthroat this may be but, it brought us artists like Sonu Nigam, Shaan, Enrique, Beyonce and many more.
+As much this outfoxing was bringing artist the stress it was only bringing more fame to the record labels and these labels wanted to produce as many popular artists and trends under their own name.
+Irrespective of how cutthroat this maybe but, it brought us artists like Sonu Nigam, Shaan, Enrique, Beyonce and many more.
 So for us it didn’t seem that bad.
 Am I right?
 Or Am I right?

-Since music was available to the fans at the convenience of their finger tips the trend of CDs and DVDs were now sulking in the faded corner probably singing “Alone” by Celine Dion, resulting in a grave loss for the record labels.
+Since music was available to the fans at the convenience of their fingertips the trend of CDs and DVDs was now sulking in the faded corner probably singing “Alone” by Celine Dion, resulting in a grave loss for the record labels.